 HC grants interim stay on revocation of TRS MLA's citizenship

-HC grants interim stay on revocation of TRS MLA's citizenship Hyderabad, Nov 22 (PTI): The Telangana High Court on Friday granted an interim stay on the Home Ministry's order cancelling the citizenship of TRS MLA Ramesh Chennamaneni.
-Ramesh moved the court on Thursday seeking to set aside the MHA's order.
+HC grants interim stay on revocation of TRS MLA's citizenship (EDS: Adds details) Hyderabad, Nov 22 (PTI): In a temporary relief to TRS MLA Chennamaneni Ramesh, the Telangana High Court on Friday granted an interim stay on the Union Home Ministry's order cancelling his Indian citizenship.
+Ramesh approached the court seeking to set aside the ministry's order issued on Wednesday.

 Justice Challa Kondanda Ram posted the case for further hearing to December 16.
-The TRS MLA also prayed for suspension of related proceedings pending disposal of his plea.
+The Telangana Rashtra Samithi (TRS) MLA also prayed for suspension of related proceedings pending disposal of his plea.

-Ramesh was re-elected to the Telangana Assembly from the Vemulawada constituency last year.
-The Home Ministry on Wednesday had issued a fresh order cancelling the Indian citizenship of Chennamaneni for concealing facts pertaining to his visits to India during the 12-month period immediately preceding his application seeking citizenship.
+Ramesh, a three-time MLA, was re-elected to the state Assembly from the Vemulawada constituency last year.
+The Union Home Ministry issued the order cancelling the MLA's Indian citizenship for concealing facts.

+The issue was related to his visits during the 12-month period immediately preceding his application seeking Indian citizenship.
+Y Ramarao, counsel for Ramesh, argued that citizenship deprivation comes only when the person's behaviour "is not conducive to the public good."
+Reacting to the court's order, Ramesh said he was happy with the outcome.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)